Individual Retirement Account (IRA) Contributions

 - You can withdraw your money at any time, though non-qualified withdrawals (generally distributions prior to age 59.5) may incur tax and penalties.
 There are certain exceptions to the age 59.5 rule; consult your tax advisor or visit www.irs.gov for more on the exceptions.

-- Depending on your filing status, your income level, and whether you or your spouse are covered by a retirement plan at work, deductible traditional contributions and Roth contributions may be limited or completely phased out.
-For example, a married couple with income over $196,000 cannot contribute to Roth IRA, nor can either deduct traditional IRA contributions if one spouse is covered by a plan.
+Depending on your filing status, your income level, and whether you or your spouse are covered by a retirement plan at work, deductible traditional contributions and Roth contributions may be limited or completely phased out.
+For example, a married couple with 2018 income over $199,000 cannot contribute to a Roth IRA for tax year 2018, nor can either deduct traditional IRA contributions if one spouse is covered by a plan.
 Visit www.irs.gov for the different income limitations based on your filing status and plan coverage.

 Is your income too high to contribute to Roth or deduct an IRA contribution?
 Consider a non-deductible IRA contribution.
 Ask your advisor whether a “back-door Roth IRA” may make sense for you.